luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 ```

-In this way i converted `inception-contentserver-1.inception_inception_net` into `contentserver.thenet`
+In this way, i converted `inception-contentserver-1.inception_inception_net` into `contentserver.thenet`

-# Persitant volumes
+# Persistent volumes

 ```yaml